A film by : Aladin Dampha / Ebuka Anokwa / Lionel Rupp / Lucas Grandjean / Lucas Morëel / Mamadou Bamba

 « I was taught Christ was a white man with blue eyes. »

-Black men, threatened by the police and stigmatized by the population, gather in a self-managed social and cultural space in the heart of Lausanne.
+Black men, threatened by the police and stigmatized by the population, gather in a self-managed social centre in the heart of Lausanne.
 They share their daily lives and claim their identities, without having to apologize for who they are.

 « Century after century

 The desert and the sea have buried many

 « A stone can live in a river for a thousand years,

 it will never change into a crocodile. »

 No Apologies describes the state of physical and mental siege of black people living in precarious conditions in Lausanne.
 Confronted with the need to protect anonymity and the impossibility of filming in the street, No Apologies was conceived in a way that allows its characters to express themselves freely.
 Masked or barefaced, they bear witness to their personal journey, their struggle for everyday survival and police brutality.
 Thus questioning their place in a Swiss society that considers them as pariahs.